Marketing brings in sales, but only great customer service can create customers.

 Bring the people who consistently get the best customer feedback in your business directly into your training plan.

 Have them explain what they do and why it works to the whole team.
-In this video, Matt Casey, Head of Customer Operations at Moonfruit, explains that they use feedback from customers to have the best customer service agents train new starters and those learning the ropes.
+Matt Casey, Head of Customer Operations at Moonfruit, explains that they use feedback from customers to have the best customer service agents train new starters and those learning the ropes.

 Another of our customers, Jack Brunsdon & Son, makes and fits windows, conservatories and doors.
 He has the fitters who get the best feedback explain how they do it to the entire fitting team nationwide.
 (As an aside they also bonus them on the number of gold stars they receive).